310mc/https-310mc.github.io-tl/source/_posts/wedding_march/minitalk/chiaki_2.md

         </div>
         <div class="minitalk-option_content">
             {% bubble Chiaki v2 %}
-            Mhm, I even have cake I got from Kanata.
-There are a lot of slices left, so eat as much as you like!
+            Mhm, I even have cookies I got from Kanata a moment ago.
+There are a lot of them left, so eat as much as you like!

             He's planning to sell this in the Aoumi Aquarium soon.
-I tried a slice myself, and it was really tasty~♪
+I tried one myself, and it was really tasty~♪
 			{% endbubble %}
         </div>
     </div>